ntersol/react-starter/README.md

 This application is a series of demos of various features of React that can help jump start an application.
 One can pick and choose from the features list for your apps needs.

+Would you really bootstrap a new client app with this code?
+Probably not, you'd run [Create React App](https://create-react-app.dev/) so you can customize it according to the needs from the get-go.

 ## Installing and Running

 ### Prerequisites